 Watch for an Adam's apple jump along with throat-clearing.

 Posted May 21, 2016 | Reviewed by Jessica Schrader

 By Trent Smith

 The fight-or-flight response often triggers when people lie.
-“The flight-or-flight response is typically experienced through a combination of physical, mental, and emotional reactions.
+“The fight-or-flight response is typically experienced through a combination of physical, mental, and emotional reactions.
 When this response is initiated, the sympathetic nervous system releases stress hormones, adrenalin, and cortisol” (Star, 2016).
 The fight-or-flight response causes accelerated heart rate, activated sweat glands, increased blood flow, and reduced saliva flow.
-During fight-or-flight response the moisture typically present in the throat is redirected to the skin in the form of sweat to enhance survivability.
-The fight-or-flight response prompts a need for throat clearing, thus throat clearing serves as a good indicator of deception.
+During the fight-or-flight response, the moisture typically present in the throat is redirected to the skin in the form of sweat to enhance survivability.
+The fight-or-flight response prompts a need for throat-clearing, thus throat-clearing serves as a good indicator of deception.

 The author of this post is a student in my Spring 2016 Police Report Writing class at Western Illinois University.
 He submitted the winning entry in the in-class, best-written, end-of-semester paper competition.
 The blog post was edited for content and formatting.

 Bruzzese, A. (2012, October ).
 Tips from the CIA for Detecting Lies.
 Retrieved from Intuit: http://quickbase.intuit.com/blog/tips-from-the-cia-for-detecting-lies

 Matsumoto, D., Sung Hwang, H., Skinner, L., & Frank, M. (2011).
 Evaluating Truthfulness and Detecting Deception.
 FBI Law Enforcemnt Bulletin.
 Retrieved from https://leb.fbi.gov/2011/june/evaluating-truthfulness-and-detecting-dec…